Cape May, NJ | East Lynne Theater Company

 Enter the exciting world of fiction’s most famous detective, Sherlock Holmes, in what appeared (at the time) to be his final case, as told by his trusty companion Dr. Watson.
 Locked in a fierce battle with his arch-enemy, Professor Moriarty, they come face to face at Reichenbach Falls, and then…

-This brand-new adaptation of two of Arthur Conan Doyle’s classic stories, “The Final Problem” and “The Adventure of the Empty House” (which follow each other in the Holmes timeline) is presented radio-style on East Lynne’s stage, at the historic Cape May Presbyterian Church.
+This new adaptation of two of Arthur Conan Doyle’s classic stories, “The Final Problem” and “The Adventure of the Empty House” (which follow each other in the Holmes timeline) is presented radio-style on East Lynne’s stage, at the historic Cape May Presbyterian Church.

 Many of you will know the various adaptations of these characters-- famously starring Basil Rathbone and Nigel Bruce on film, and more recently Benedict Cumberbatch and Martin Freeman on television.
-But the Sherlock Holmes adventures were on the radio in the United States between 1930 and 1950.
+But the Sherlock Holmes adventures were also presented on the radio in the United States between 1930 and 1950.
 We continue in the tradition of those classic radio broadcasts.

 THE COMPANY

-MARK EDWARD LANG (Playwright, Director) is also the author and co-star of the biographical plays Zelda & Scott: A Life Affair (NJ, NYC and at the Fitzgerald Museum in Alabama) and Lunt and Fontanne: The Celestials of Broadway, which has been presented in New York (the NY International Fringe Festival, Stage Left Studio) and at the Classic Theatre (San Antonio, Texas).
+MARK EDWARD LANG* (Playwright, Director, John H. Watson) is also the author and co-star of the biographical plays Zelda & Scott: A Life Affair (NJ, NYC and at the Fitzgerald Museum in Alabama) and Lunt and Fontanne: The Celestials of Broadway, which has been presented in New York (the NY International Fringe Festival, Stage Left Studio) and at the Classic Theatre (San Antonio, Texas).
 Regional theater credits include many shows with ELTC; recent work there includes Possessing Harriet (director), Who Am I This Time?, Biography, Zorro!, The Guardsman (opposite his wife, Alison J. Murphy), Why Marry? and Eugene O’Neill’s Anna Christie (also director).
 Other regional theater includes lead and featured roles in Ted Tally’s drama Terra Nova (Captain Scott), The Importance of Being Earnest (Jack), Stones in his Pockets and Welcome Home, Marian Anderson (Off-Broadway and tour).
 Recent work includes international performances in Tanzania, Istanbul and Copenhagen, Denmark with corporate training group Leadership-Masters.
 Member AEA, SAG-AFTRA and The Dramatists Guild.

 ARTHUR CONAN DOYLE (Author) was born in Edinburgh, Scotland, in 1859.
 He entered the University of Edinburgh Medical School in 1881.
 One of his professors was Dr Joseph Bell, who became the model for Doyle's Sherlock Holmes by his powers of observation to help him deduce the nature of a patient's affliction.
 Conan Doyle began writing in school, to earn a little extra money, and his first story was published in 1879.
 When his father fell ill, Doyle became the breadwinner for the family.
 He worked for a time as a ship's doctor, then opened his own medical practice near Portsmouth.
 In his spare time, he did more writing.